Reporting near misses [with examples]

 What are some examples of near misses?

-Near misses aren’t limited to a specific type of incident.
+Near misses can vary greatly depending on the type of workplace.
 They can include everything from equipment malfunctions to worker-to-worker violence.
 Some categories of near misses that you might deal with in the workplace include:

 - Mishandling of chemicals or hazardous materials